BigPolarBear1/factorization/README.md

 Update: I just uploaded a very barebones version.
 You can use -d to change the degree used to sieve with.
 Now we improve this.
 If we sieve a-N = pv, where a is substituted by a polynomial of arbitrary degree.. then based on the value of the coefficients, we know if a will be square or not.
 And the coefficients can also be used to control the factorization of a.

 Its super simple actually.
 I don't quite understand why I'm only seeing this now.
 I guess I just needed to advance enough with my math skills.
-Either way...  now the fun begins, because understanding all of this, how this works.. we can actually fix CUDA_QS_variant and properly implemented the strategy of hunting for smooths with similar factorization.
+Either way...  now the fun begins, because understanding all of this, how this works.. we can actually fix CUDA_QS_variant and properly implement the strategy of hunting for smooths with similar factorization.
 I know how to do it now.. finally seeing the big picture.
 Hold on..
 I'll start improving this quickly now.

 #### (abandoning this approach in favor for the one above) To run from folder "NFS_WIP2" (Experimental WORK IN PROGRESS):</br></br>